Exploratory & Pre-Professional Advising Center Pre-Health (Non-Degree)

 Pre-Medical Laboratory Science

 Medical Laboratory Science (also known as Medical Technology or Clinical Lab Science) is the allied health profession concerned with performing laboratory tests that are used in the diagnosis, treatment, and prognosis of disease and in the maintenance of health.
-The clinical lab scientist performs a full range of laboratory tests, from simple pre-marital blood tests to more complex tests to uncover diseases, such as AIDS, diabetes, and cancer.
+The clinical lab scientist performs a full range of laboratory tests, from simple blood tests to more complex tests to uncover diseases, bacterial infections, diabetes, and cancer.
 The clinical lab scientist is also responsible for confirming the accuracy of test results and reporting laboratory findings to the pathologist and other doctors.

 The medical profession (allopathic, osteopathic, or podiatric) offers a wide variety of career options and specialties.
 On most medical teams, the physician serves as the primary diagnostician, healer, and patient advocate and remains central to the provision of health care in our country.
 Although most physicians provide direct patient care, some medical degree recipients concentrate on basic or applied research, become teachers or administrators, or combine various elements of these activities.